hashbit/Neuver/README.md

 Neuver Theme
 ======

-Neuver is a super flat linux theme for folks who hate too much borders and curves.
-The theme is based on the super awesome Numix Theme (numixproject.org).
+Neuver is a super flat linux theme for anyone who has preference for ultra minimalistic looks.
+Neuver is based on the super awesome Numix Theme (numixproject.org).
 It works best with Gnome and Unity but supports XFCE and Openbox too.

 ![alt tag](https://raw.github.com/hashbit/neuver/master/screenshot.png)